 From the canals of Bangkok and nearby floating markets, to magnificent stone ruins and truly spectacular temples in Ayutthaya, and on through the limestone cliffs and Railay Bay in the southern province of Krabi we experience it all in this student trip to Thailand!
 Rewarding community service experiences with children deepen our understanding and relationship with our hosts as we learn about this nation and are won over by the hearts of its people.

 We begin this trip with a chaperoned group flight from New York to Bangkok.
 Our trip leaders greet you at the airport and are with you from check-in onward.
 Everyone has the opportunity to begin trip bonding before we even land.
-For our many travelers from outside the New York area, we strongly encourage all participants to join our group flight to Thailand and are happy to assist you with arranging connecting flights at suitable times into New York.
-If you prefer, you may meet us in Bangkok and we will help you coordinate your flight and times and greet you after you proceed through immigration and customs.
+For our many travelers from outside the New York area, we require all participants to join our group flight to Thailand and are happy to assist you with arranging connecting flights at suitable times into New York.

 For your return from Bangkok, we offer a chaperoned flight to New York.
 You may choose to join that flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Bangkok to your home city and our leaders help you to check-in and remain in the airport until flights in designated times have departed.